-A safety relief valve is installed in the first tank the air compressor pumps air to.
-The safety valve protects the tank and the rest of the system from too much pressure.
-The valve is usually set to open at 150 psi.
-If the safety valve releases air, something is wrong.
+A safety relief value is installed in the first tank the air compressor pumps air to.
+The safety value protects the tank and the rest of the system from too much pressure.
+The value is usually set to open at 150 psi.
+If the safety value releases air, something is wrong.
 Have the fault fixed by a mechanic.